Risks

 Click to enlarge

-Take for example the risk when incorrectly the zero VAT rate is applied.
-The supplier is responsible for ensuring that all the conditions for applying the zero VAT rate are met.
-If not, the tax authorities will seek to recover tax due from this supplier via a levy of a tax assessment.
+Take, for example, the risk when the zero VAT rate is incorrectly applied.
+The supplier is responsible for meeting all the conditions for applying the zero VAT rate.
+If not, the tax authorities will seek to recover tax due from this supplier via a tax assessment levy.
+If the applicable VAT rate is 25%, the tax assessment will be 25/125 of the consideration charged.
+This assessment has to be increased with interest and penalties to determine the total tax burden.

 - A consumer products company missed out on a $20 million VAT refund.